Greek Cuisine: 34 Traditional Greek Foods To Try

 20. Soupa Avgolemono - Egg-Lemon Soup

-Although many consider Avgolemono soup one of the traditional Greek food recipes, food historians trace its roots to Sephardic Jews.
+Although Avgolemono Soup has definitely earned its place on the list of traditional Greek food recipes, food historians trace its roots to Sephardic Jews.
 A descendant of the Sephardic sauce “Agristada,” Avgolemono can also be used as a sauce.

 In fact, this creamy, lemony goodness can be used on almost anything!
 If you’re wondering about the egg in the name, it refers to the egg yolks and whites used as a thickener in the recipe.
 You will not find chunks of scrambled egg in the sauce or soup.

-The soup version is most often served before the main course.
+The soup version is most often served before the main course, and it is one of my personal favorite soups.
 The base is chicken stock.
 If the version contains pieces of chicken, the lemony chicken soup is then called Kotopoulo Soupa Avgolemono, or Kotosoupa Avgolemono.

 Soupa Avgolemono, a popular soup in Greece